 Have You Checked The Hearing Aid Listening Program Setting?

 Digital hearing aids have multi-listening programs or settings.
 These settings change by pressing the program button.
 If the program change button is unintentionally pressed, the listening program can change from “Speech” to the “Telephone” mode, in this setting the microphone will cut off.
 For the user, the hearing aid will be dead or not give out any sound.

 Solution: Press the program change button and bring it back to your regular listening program.
 The hearing aid may start working.

 Have You Checked The Volume Control Setting?

-Solution: Since most of the digital hearing aids have a press type switch or button, it is difficult to know the volume setting by looking at the hearing aid.
-It is safer to reconfirm by pressing the volume up/down key to ensuring that it’s in the right position.
+Solution: Since most of the digital hearing aids have a press type button to increase or decrease the volume, it is difficult to know the volume setting by looking at the hearing aid.
+It is safer to reconfirm by pressing the volume up/down button to ensure that it’s in the right position.